article banner

 According to the IBR, net 30% expect to increase their spending in this area in 2014, compared to 21% of businesses globally.
 And despite, or perhaps because of this extra investment, technology businesses are more bullish as regards both revenue (65%) and profit (51%) growth compared with the global average.

-There is a fairly even spread of technology business confidence across the world from North America, through Europe to Asia Pacific (APAC), but there are some interesting intra-region variations.
-For example, tech businesses in the developed APAC economies are expecting slower growth than their rivals in emerging economies across the region.
-Traditional, low-cost electronics and component manufacturing bases such as Japan, Korea and Taiwan are feeling the pressure.
-This comes, not only from emerging rivals in China which often receive huge state backing, but also the rise of cloud computing, a phenomenon that has made the global economy far less hardware dependent.
+Technology business confidence is fairly evenly spread across North America, Europe, and Asia Pacific (APAC), but there are intra-region variations.
+For instance, tech businesses in developed APAC economies expect slower growth than those in emerging economies.
+Traditional low-cost electronics and component manufacturing bases like Japan, Korea, and Taiwan face pressure, not only from emerging rivals in China, which often receive substantial state backing, but also from the rise of cloud computing, which has made the global economy less hardware-dependent.

 The proportion of developed APAC businesses expecting a lack of orders to dampen growth prospects in 2014 is around three times the global average, while forecast exports are three times lower.
 By contrast, emerging APAC businesses are ten times more likely to invest in R&D activity in 2014 and they are more confident about profit growth than any other region.